Message for our friends and clients More Information

 Originally Published January 19, 2017

-For continued success and growth, it's important to review the company's marketing plan regularly (at a minimum annually) to assess what's working, what isn't working, and how to go about improving.
+For continued success and growth, it's important to review the company's marketing strategies regularly (at a minimum annually) to assess what's working, what isn't working, and how to go about improving.

 Successful businesses spend time analyzing marketing data to make sure they're achieving the results they want: